-1. That the Findings stated at (a) and (b) below, and the Findings In Support of Low Bid Exemption attached as Exhibit A submitted in support of (a) and (b) below, to exempt from competitive bidding requirements the Contract for the specified Project, are hereby approved and adopted.

-(a) It is unlikely that the exemption will encourage favoritism in the awarding of public improvement contracts or substantially diminish competition for public improvement contracts; and

-(b) The awarding of a public improvement contract pursuant to the exemption will likely result in substantial cost savings and other substantial benefits to the Agency.

-2. That the Contract is exempt from the competitive bidding requirements of ORS Chapter 279C.
+- 1. That the Findings stated at (a) and (b) below, and the Findings In Support of Low Bid Exemption attached as Exhibit A submitted in support of (a) and (b) below, to exempt from competitive low bid requirements the Contract for the Blue Line MAX Station Improvement Project are hereby approved and adopted. - (a) It is unlikely that the exemption will encourage favoritism in the awarding of public improvement contracts or substantially diminish competition for public improvement contracts; and - (b) The awarding of a public improvement contract pursuant to the exemption will likely result in substantial cost savings and other substantial benefits to the Agency. - 2.
+That the Contract is exempt from the competitive bidding requirements of ORS Chapter 279C.

-3. That TriMet is authorized to initiate a Request for Proposal process and negotiate a Contract for the specified Project, subject to final Board approval of the contract award.
+3. That TriMet is authorized to initiate a Request for Proposal process and negotiate a Contract for the Blue Line MAX Station Improvement Project, subject to final Board approval of the Contract award.

-Dated: October 25, 2023
+Dated: March 27, 2024

-Presiding Officer
+Presiding Office